-- 5.35 Policy GAT 1: Getting Around states that proposals for development should identify the realistic levels of traffic they are likely to generate and must assess the potential impact on the local community.
-Gallagher Estates are supportive of this policy and the development proposals for land off Station Road, Alvechurch will identify traffic impacts and incorporate measures to ensure that the local transport networks function efficiently.
-Furthermore, it is the case that all development that will generate significant amounts of traffic movement is required to provide a travel plan and be supported by a transport statement or assessment, in line with paragraph 32 of the previous NPPF and Policy BDP1 Sustainable Development Principles of the Bromsgrove District Local Plan.
-It is also considered that some of the considerations listed in Policy GAT 1, such as the provision of enhanced public transport, pedestrian crossing points, financial contributions for local infrastructure enhancement, and infrastructure of charging electric vehicles, are all matters which would be addressed though the detailed planning application process, in conjunction with the highway authority. - 5.36 In relation to Policy GAT 3: Improving Road Safety and Traffic Management it should be noted that the NPPF advises that development can only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impact of development are on the road network would be severe.
+- 5.39 Policy GAT 1: Getting Around states that proposals for development should identify the realistic levels of traffic they are likely to generate and must assess the potential impact on the local community.
+Gallagher Estates are supportive of this policy and the development proposals for land at Bordesley will identify traffic impacts and incorporate measures to ensure that the local transport networks function efficiently.
+Furthermore, it is the case that all development that will generate significant amounts of traffic movement is required to provide a travel plan and be supported by a transport statement or assessment, in line with paragraph 32 the previous NPPF and Policy BDP1 Sustainable Development Principles of the Bromsgrove District Local Plan.
+It is also considered that some of the considerations listed in Policy GAT 1, such as the provision of enhanced public transport, pedestrian crossing points, financial contributions for local infrastructure enhancement, and infrastructure of charging electric vehicles, are all matters which would be addressed though the detailed planning application process, in conjunction with the highway authority. - 5.40 In relation to Policy GAT 3: Improving Road Safety and Traffic Management it should be noted that the NPPF advises that development can only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impact of development are severe.
 In this respect criteria 4 of Policy GAT 3 is therefore considered to be an unnecessary inclusion within this policy.